kingsdigitallab/alice-thornton/frontend/posts/blog/2023-10-23-mcareavey-rebellion-1641.md

 [^5]: Sir John Temple, *An History of the Irish Rebellion* (London, 1646).

 [^6]: The text quoted above is from our work-in-progress edition of Alice Thornton's *Books*.
-The text is modernised in the body of the blog and the semi-diplomatic transcription is reproduced here in the notes: 'the many 1000ds that perished. to be murdered, stript, slaine, burned, drowned’.
+The text is modernised in the body of the blog and the semi-diplomatic transcription is reproduced here in the notes: 'The many 1000ds that perished. to be murdered, stript, slaine, burned, drowned’.
 Alice Thornton, *Book 1: The First Book of My Life*, 68.
 Cordelia Beattie, Suzanne Trill, Joanne Edge, Sharon Howard, Paul Caton, Ginestra Ferraro, Geoffroy Noel, Tiffany Ong, Priyal Shah.
 'Digital Edition'. *Alice Thornton's Books*.

-[^7]: 'frights, fastings & paines about sacking the goods, & wanting sleepe, times of eating, or refreshment'.
+[^7]: 'Frights, fastings & paines about sacking the goods, & wanting sleepe, times of eating, or refreshment'.
 Thornton, *Book 1*, 66.

-[^8]: 'a desperate flux. called the Irish disseas’.
+[^8]: 'A desperate flux. called the Irish disseas’.
 Thornton, *Book 1*, 66.

 [^9]: Temple, *Irish Rebellion*, 106.